Mr-BiG1/ESP32-Weather-App/README.md

 ## 📜 License

-MIT License.
+MIT License [LICENSE].
 Feel free to use and modify for your own projects!